holoviz/panel/doc/tutorials/basic/develop_notebook.md

 # Develop in a Notebook

-In this section you will learn the basics of developing Panel apps efficiently in a notebook:
+In this section, we will learn the basics of developing Panel apps efficiently in a notebook:

-- Preview your notebook app in Jupyter lab with the *Jupyter Panel Preview*.
+- Preview a notebook app in Jupyter lab with the *Jupyter Panel Preview*.
-- Serve your notebook app with autoreload using `panel serve app.ipynb --autoreload`.
+- Serve a notebook app with autoreload using `panel serve app.ipynb --autoreload`.
-- Inspect your component using `SHIFT+Tab` and `print`.
+- Inspect a component using `SHIFT+Tab` and `print`.
-- Inspect your components class and instance parameters using `.param`.
+- Inspect a component's class and instance parameters using `.param`.

 :::{note}
-In this guide we will assume you are working in [Jupyter lab](https://jupyter.org/).
-Panel works in many other notebook environments.
-But non-JupyterLab notebook environments might need special configuration before supporting Panel appropriately.
-Check out the [Resources](#resources) section below for specific guidance.
+When we are asked to *run the code* in the sections below, we may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.ipynb` that is served with `panel serve app.ipynb --autoreload`.
 :::

 ## Install the Dependencies